makieldeviso/sketch/README.md

 ```
 let paintMode = new ModeFlag("paintMode", true);
 ```
-It will produce an object {mode: 'paintMode', status: 'true'} pushed to the modeFlagArray.
+It will produce an object {mode: 'paintMode', status: true} pushed to the modeFlagArray.
 This array is mainly used to toggle between the different tools of the webapp.

 Painting the canvas works by adding eventListeners to the pixels, which detects mouse events.